-The Reusable Keezer Collar Plan
+The Reusable Keezer Collar

-One step of building a keezer is adding a wood collar.
+One step in building a keezer is adding a wood collar.
 The idea is to remove the chest freezer lid and build a rectangle wood collar on top of the freezer.
 Then, reattach the lid on top of the collar.
 See the diagram below.

-The wood collar allows you to drill holes for your faucet shanks without hitting lines.
+The wood collar allows you to drill holes for your faucet shanks without hitting refrigerant lines.
 It also adds a nice height to your kegerator.

 However, I also noticed a lot of homebrewers gluing the wood collar to the freezer.
 I don’t like this idea.
 What happens when the freezer craps out?
 I gotta build a new collar?
-No thanks!
+No thanks.

 Tools You Need to Build The Keezer

 Here are the ONLY tools I needed for this project.

 NOTE: The following are affiliate links.
 We earn a commission at no additional cost if you click a link and purchase.
 It helps us keep the lights on 💡.

 - Power Drill – One powerful enough for a hole saw for the beer faucet shanks.
 And to screw into wood.
 Which I think is most power drills.